 Use action verbs.
 Most of the language you use in your resume should be active (describing what you yourself have done) rather than passive (what has happened to you).
 Some action verbs that demonstrate key leadership skills include: initiated, directed, innovate, originated, guided, coached, led, lead the path, developed, inspired, motivated, established, dominated, achieved, influenced, planned, and forecasted.

-Action words for managerial positions that show the ability to manage, supervise, and delegate are: Organized, administered, coordinated, supervised, controlled, oversee, managed, took charge of, maintained, handled, assigned, and dictate.
+Action words for managerial positions that show the ability to manage, supervise, and delegate are: organized, administered, coordinated, supervised, controlled, oversaw, managed, took charge of, maintained, handled, assigned, and dictated.